-Soon it is Christmas again and I am in the holiday mood already!!!
 It is the 7th Christmas since I created Craft Passion; to share out craft tutorials & patterns that I have designed and made.
-As you might already know, I love to craft with different materials and mediums, this year I made a small decorative Christmas tree with the foil relief method.
-It is beautiful as the centerpiece on a Christmas dining table or on the mantle of your fireplace.
+As you might already know, I love to craft with different materials and mediums.
+This foil relief Christmas tree is the 5th tree I have made for Christmas decoration.

-This foil relief Christmas tree is the 5th tree I have made for Christmas decoration, in previous years there are Christmas trees from fabric (Kanzashi Christmas Tree), crochet yarn (Amigurumi Christmas Tree), wrapping yarn (Christmas Tree Ornaments), pom-pom (Pom-pom Christmas Tree), wooden twigs (Twiggy Christmas Tree) and paper (Origami Christmas Tree, guest-posted by Jenny).
-Click here for more Tree themed DIY crafts.
+In previous years there are Christmas trees made from fabric (Kanzashi Christmas Tree), crochet yarn (Amigurumi Christmas Tree), wrapping yarn (Christmas Tree Ornaments), pom-pom (Pom-pom Christmas Tree), wooden twigs (Twiggy Christmas Tree), and paper (Origami Christmas Tree, guest-posted by Jenny).
+Click the link for more Christmas-themed DIY crafts.

-The basic materials to make foil relief project are household heavy-duty aluminum foil and shoe polish.
-You need a solid base to design the foil relief on, for this instance, I used a cone-shaped paper mache bought from Spotlight to make a foil relief Christmas Tree, you can use canvas frame, cardboard, picture frame, etc….
-Add artwork to the base, either by drawing with dimensional paint to get puffy lines or by gluing a texture object on it, e.g. lace, burlap, pressed flowers, leaf, and skeleton leaf, etc….
-After you have designed and gotten the relief artwork done, lay and glue a sheet of household heavy-duty aluminum foil.
-Rub around the surface to reveal the artwork underneath.
-Apply shoe polish to the foil relief and wipe off the excess after a few hours to give a stained look on the project.
+The basic materials to make a foil relief art project are household heavy-duty aluminum foil and shoe polish.
+You need a solid base to design the foil relief on, for this instance, I used a cone-shaped paper mache bought from Spotlight to make a foil relief Christmas Tree, you can use a canvas frame, cardboard, picture frame, etc… Add artwork to the base, either by drawing with dimensional paint to get puffy lines or by gluing a texture object on it, e.g. lace, burlap, pressed flowers, leaf, and skeleton leaf, etc…

 This burlap Christmas tree is the relief artwork before attaching the aluminum foil.
 It gives a rustic look of the Christmas tree if you like it this way you may stop at this step and eliminate the aluminum foil part.